jsaintro/publicnotes/Home Automation/Quantum Byte Notes.md

+## ScrewUP
+Don't disable the internal graphics card You'll never get it back and it essentailly means the device is bricked

 ## Linux Install

 Note: This has a 32 bit eufi boot loader and 64 bit processor so you need special os builds that support mixed 32 bit eufi with 64 bit oses.
 Fedora and Debain can do this but Ubuntu doesn't work